Introduction

 Cons

-- May become cluttered with complex projects
+- Can get messy with more complex projects

 - Advanced features require paid plans.